hesiqi2000/zynq-lab/lab2.md

     <i> Debug a Program using AApplication Debugger </i>
     </p>

 6. Click **Run**.

-You should see the following output on the Terminal tab.
+7. Play with the buttons and switches, you should see the following output on the Terminal tab.
     <p align="center">
     <img src ="pics/lab2/14_TestAppRun.jpg" width="60%" height="80%"/>
     </p>